ongtungduong/ongtungduong/README.md

-# Hi there, I'm Ong Tung Duong! 🚀
+# Hi there, I'm Ong Tung Duong!
+A passionate DevOps Engineer 🚀

-## DevOps Engineer | Kubernetes Enthusiast
+## About me

 Learning new things as well as imparting my experience with others are two of my biggest enjoyments since they help me comprehend things more clearly and make me a better person every day.
 Working in a fast-paced, creative workplace provides me with many possibilities and challenges, which keeps me motivated.
 I place a high emphasis on teamwork, dialogue, and constructive criticism, and I work hard to make a positive difference for my group and company.